-Open up your final logo design file, make a selection of your complete logo and press “Set Logo.”
+Open up your final logo design file, make a selection of your complete logo, and press “Set Component.”
 Voilà!
 A new document opens up with a copy of your logo.
 The artwork is exactly the same size as it was in your design file, but now you can continue the process without affecting your original design.

-If your logo doesn’t have all of these pieces, no worries, you only need to set the components you want.
+If your logo doesn’t have all of these pieces or use all of these layouts, no worries, you only need to set the components you want.

 Having these components separated out is great for clients.
 They might want to use just their mark for an app icon, or their logotype by itself in the footer of their website.
-Providing all of these components means your clients won’t need to come back to you months after the project is over asking for miscellaneous logos.
+Providing different layouts of the logo will ensure that the logo can be used optimally in more contexts.
+It also means your clients won’t need to come back to you months after the project is over asking for miscellaneous logos.

 Once the automatically generated logos are tweaked to your specifications, press the export button and watch in utter amazement as all those logos are exported, named, and sorted into a well-organized and straightforward folder structure right before your eyes.
 Your client will thank you for providing such an easy-to-use package, and the variety of file types will make your clients feel like you’ve gone the extra mile to give them what they paid for.